Interest that accumulates on the unpaid principal balance of a loan.

 An associate degree is an undergraduate degree awarded after completing a two-year, post-secondary program.

 This is a document that details which awards you are eligible to receive for the academic year.
-A new award letter will be sent to you whenever there is a change to any of your awards.
+A new award notification will be sent to you whenever there is a change to any of your awards.
 This will usually happen close to the start of the quarter when our office adjusts students’ awards to reflect their current enrollment status.

 A bachelor’s (baccalaureate) degree is an undergraduate degree awarded after completing a four-year, post-secondary program.